Daggx/cinema/README.md

    python app/manage.py add_movie {tmdb_movie_id}
    ```

-   → This will insert the movie and its director into the database
+   To insert the movie data and its director into the database

 3. **Populate with popular movies (first page of TMDb popular list)**

    ```bash
    python app/manage.py populate_db
    ```
- → This will insert the first page of the most popular movies from tmdb with their directors
+ TO insert the first page of the most popular movies from tmdb with their directors
 ---

-## 📡 API Endpoints
+## API Endpoints

 ### Authentication